fbpx

 1. Paint It Perfect

 A fresh coat of paint is a great way to dress your windows for warm weather.
-After all, summer is when everyone steps outside, making it the best time for you to show off your neatly-
+After all, summer is when everyone steps outside, making it the best time for you to show off your neatly-painted windows.

 Aside from aesthetic sensibility, painting windows once when summer sets in and once after is probably a good idea.
 As we all know, the direct rays of the sun can cause the paint to fade.